exakat/exakat-docs/Reference/Reports.rst

 Builds a list of ruleset, based on the number of issues from the previous audit.

-Exakatyaml helpls with the configuration of exakat in a CI.
+Exakatyaml helps with the configuration of exakat in a CI.
 It builds a list of ruleset, based on the number of issues from the previous audit.

 Continuous Integration require steps that yield no issues.
 This is good for analysis that yield no results : in a word, all analysis that are currently clean should be in the CI.
 That way, any return will be monitored.